Kong/docs.konghq.com/app/enterprise/2.1.x/brain-immunity/alerts.md

 ##### Alert Metadata
 The second type of data returned is alerts metadata which describes the overall count of alerts and breaks down counts by alert type, severity, system_restored, and filtered_total.

-### Alert Severity Levels
-Alerts are classified with four severity levels:
-* **Low**: A low severity classification denotes the least important alerts.
-While you decide what a low severity means, we recommend that low severity indicates an alert that you want to review at a later time.
-* **Medium**: A medium severity classification denotes a mid-level important alert.
-This level is an alert level you will likely address within the sprint.
-* **High**: A high severity classification is the highest severity level alert.
-High alerts need to be addressed immediately and should be fixed as soon as possible.
-* **Ignored**: Alerts that are designated as ignored are not surfaced in the Kong Manager, Slack alerts, or /alerts endpoint.

-#### Default Alert Severity Levels

-Immunity provides default severity levels based on the alert type, and these defaults are:
-* `value_type`: low
-* `unknown_parameter`: low
-* `latency_ms`: high
-* `traffic`: medium
-* `statuscode`: high

 ### Configure Alert Severity

-#### Creating or Updated New Rules
+#### Creating or Updating Alert Severity Rules

 Of course, we think you know your system best and you can adjust the severities of your alerts to varying degrees of specificity.
-Users of Immunity will be able to configure alert severity on alert type, kong `route_id` or `service_id`, or any combination of the two.
+You can configure alert severity on alert type, kong `route_id` or `service_id`, or any combination of the two.

 For example, if you decide that for your system, `unknown_parameter` alerts are always system-breaking you can set the severity configuration for `unknown_parameter` alerts to high.
 Let's say after doing so, you find that while usually an unknown_parameter alert is what you consider high-severity, there's one route where it's actually more of a medium.
 You can then specify a medium severity for `unknown_parameter` alerts generated only on that route and preserve the high-severity setting for the rest of `unknown_parameters` for the rest of your system.

 To set a severity configuration on alerts, Immunity provides a /alerts/config endpoint.
 Posting to /alerts/config will create a new configuration, and requires these parameters: